Intellectual Property Policy

 Intellectual property created by students

-4.4 Normally, UTS students own the intellectual property they create through their studies, coursework and research at UTS.
-Exceptions to this include where the intellectual property is:
+4.5 Normally, students own the intellectual property they create through their studies, coursework and research at UTS.
+Exceptions to this include where the intellectual property:

-- created by the student as part of their responsibilities as an employee of the university
+- is created by the student as part of their responsibilities as a staff member of the university

-- a scholarly work of joint authorship by one or more students and one or more staff or affiliates in which case the provisions of statement 4.3 of this policy will apply, or
+- is a scholarly work of joint authorship by one or more students and one or more staff or affiliates in which case statements 4.1 to 4.3 of this policy will also apply to students

 4.6 In accordance with Rule 3.9, Student Rules, as a condition of candidature, UTS has specific rights to the work of students that endure even while the student owns the intellectual property.